“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-If ovarian cancer comes back after chemotherapy, you may have more chemotherapy.
-If your cancer responded to a platinum drug the first time you had treatment, you may have a platinum drug again.
+If ovarian cancer comes back after chemotherapy, you might have more chemotherapy.
+If your cancer had responded to a platinum drug the first time, you might have a platinum drug again.

 Every cell contains DNA.
 This is the genetic information that controls how cells behave.
 If DNA becomes damaged (as in cancer cells), a protein called PARP-1 helps to repair it.
 Olaparib stops PARP-1 from working.
 If PARP-1 doesn’t work, cancer cells can’t repair themselves and they die.

 The aims of the trial were to:

 - see if a combination of olaparib and chemotherapy followed by olaparib on its own worked better than chemotherapy alone for women with advanced ovarian cancer